wyhaines/docs-test/docs/introduction.md

 ### Interoperability

 **Interoperability** lies in the capacity of multiple systems to interface with each other.
 A truly **open**, i.e., permissionless, interoperability protocol is key to the adoption of blockchain technology: research<sup>[1](#ref-1)</sup> has shown that the vast majority of organizations switching to blockchain favor creating their own network to remain in control of their data.
-Interoperability paves the way for a universal bridge between any type of public and private blockchains.
+Interoperability paves the way for a universal interfacing between any type of public and private blockchains.

 :::tip Composability